Skip to main content

 Second, it’s inexpensive, according to Caroline M. Apovian, MD, a professor at Boston University School of Medicine who specializes in endocrinology, diabetes, nutrition, and weight management.
 Many insurance companies won’t pay for weight loss medication or treatment, despite plenty of research confirming obesity’s health dangers.
 Phentermine may be the only viable option for people with limited income.

-Phentermine is available under the brand names Adipex-P and Lomaira.
+Phentermine is available as a generic drug and under the brand names Adipex-P and Lomaira.

 How does phentermine work for weight loss?

-Phentermine is, in medical lingo, an anorectic, which simply means it curbs hunger.
+In medical lingo, phentermine is an anorectic, which simply means it curbs hunger.
 It does this, in part, by triggering the release of certain brain chemicals in the area of the hypothalamus that controls appetite, explains Karl Nadolsky, MD, a board-certified endocrinologist who specializes in diabetes, metabolism, and obesity at Spectrum Health in Grand Rapids, Michigan, and a Fellow of the American College of Endocrinologists (FACE).

 Hence, phentermine helps decrease appetite by affecting the central nervous system.